remotivelabs/remotivebroker-bootstrap/README.md

 ### Start in distributed mode

-If you want to run BeamyBroker in the special distributed mode, its node name needs to be set.
+If you want to run RemotiveBroker in the special distributed mode, its node name needs to be set.
 Run it like this:

 ```bash